Is your legacy infrastructure protected against unplanned downtime?

 Operating systems are the foundation of a business’s IT environment, enabling it to manage resources, run applications, and maintain robust security architecture.
 Among the myriads of operating systems (OS), the Sun Solaris operating system has been a notable player, especially in mission-critical and high-end data processing environments.
+According to Landbase research data, 1,933 verified companies continue to use Oracle Solaris operating systems (formerly Sun Solaris) as of 2026 across various industries, company sizes, and locations.

 In 2005, Open Solaris was developed on the registered Solaris version of Sun Microsystems and is now part of Oracle Corporation.
 It is a free software project, and the Solaris source code is released under the Common Development and Distribution License (CDDL).